bradbell/xrst/test_rst/template_cmd.rst

 replace
 *******
-For each match, the corresponding replacement is used in its place.
+For each *match*, the corresponding *replace* is used in its place.
-Leading and trailing white space around *replace* is ignored.
+Leading and trailing white space around each *replace* is ignored.

+.. index:: comment

+.. _template_cmd@comment:

+comment
+*******
+A *comment* is any line below the *template_file* that does not contain the *separator* character.
+Leading and trailing white space around each *comment* is ignored.
+It is an error if a *comment* does not appear in the template file (before template expansion).
+In other words, a template file can have a list of comments that can be in a template command that uses the template file.
+This enables the template command to check that certain features of the template file have not changed.

 .. index:: end